 Kest says that vinyasa is essentially a moving meditation because you’re connecting your breath to your mind through movement.

-"I always leave a practice feeling lighter physically and emotionally than when I walked in", Kest says.
-"You can increase your focus, become more emotionally resilient and bring yourself closer to your spirituality.
-It's amazing how turning your attention inwards can bring this much benefit".
+“I always leave a practice feeling lighter physically and emotionally than when I walked in,” Kest says.
+“You can increase your focus, become more emotionally resilient and bring yourself closer to your spirituality.
+It’s amazing how turning your attention inward can bring this much benefit.”

-In a small June 2019 study in the American Journal of Pharmaceutical Education, 17 university students followed a six-week programme that involved doing a 60-minute vinyasa yoga class once weekly.
-By the end of the programme, the students significantly reduced their stress and anxiety levels, suggesting that vinyasa yoga can be effective in lowering stress as part of meditation and mindfulness practice.
+In a small June 2019 study in the American Journal of Pharmaceutical Education, 17 college students followed a six-week program that involved doing a 60-minute vinyasa yoga class once weekly.
+By the end of the program, the students significantly reduced their stress and anxiety levels, suggesting that vinyasa yoga can be effective in lowering stress as part of meditation and mindfulness practice.

 Vinyasa yoga has also been shown to help reduce stress associated with quitting smoking.
 A small January 2016 study in the International Journal of Yoga Therapy found that doing a 60-minute vinyasa class, which included breath exercises and relaxation techniques, twice a week, helped participants cope better with cigarette cravings and stress.
 It also helped them feel more relaxed and increased their body awareness.